Kanishk2Kumar/GitT1/README.md

 # Hi Guys !!!
-## This is the readme file for the Portfolio Projetc
+## This is the readme file for the Portfolio Projetct
 Padh kya rha hai Laude Kaam pe lagg